Not-Suspicious/classroomvr.org/README.md

 # Classroom VR Open Standards (CVROS)

-The Classroom VR Open Standards (CVROS) are a set of open-source guidelines for how to best adapt virtual reality technology in classrooom settings.
+The Classroom VR Open Standards (CVROS) are a set of open-source guidelines for how to best adapt virtual reality technology in classroom settings.

 **Work-in-progress.**